surveyjs/survey-creator/docs/create-composite-question-types.md

 });
 ```

-Users can add the custom question to their survey like they add a built-in question, and they can use it without any knowledge of expressions and triggers.
+Users can add a custom question to their survey like they add a built-in question, and they can use it without any knowledge of expressions and triggers.
 The resulting survey JSON definition looks as follows:

 ```json
 {